OperationalBina/PipeRT2/README.md

 **Pipe** - Contains all flows.
 Notifies events through all its components.

-## Getting Started
+## Installation

 We publish PipeRT2 as `PipeRT` package in PyPi.

 Run `pip3 install PipeRT` for installing the official PipeRT2 stable version.

+## Getting Started

 For example, we're going to create a pipe contains simple flows created by routines.